 Now you can go for a walk and gather up a stick and any pieces of nature that you gravitate towards.

-Time to decorate your walking stick with whatever medium you choose – paint, finger-paint, crayons, markers, etc. Like the seasons, this stick can be a transitional piece – added to and culled however your child desires throughout the year.
+Time to decorate your walking stick with whatever medium you choose – chalk paint, finger-paint, crayons, markers, etc. Like the seasons, this stick can be a transitional piece – added to and culled however your little one desires throughout the year.

 The bits of nature your little one has collected on walks can be tied, wrapped or glued onto the stick.